 installation environments (we are all in migration)

-Improvisation can be one of the most important elements in an artistic practice, and improvising with other artists and performers is a core reason for what we do – coming together in community to listen and create moments of spontaneous discovery that we can share with the wider world.
-The iNMiGRATiON series began in 2015 as a vehicle for bringing together a diverse range of artists and audience to experience and appreciate the power of improvised performance.
+Improvisation can be one of the most important elements in an artistic practice, and improvising with other artists and performers is a core part of what we do – coming together in community to listen and create moments of spontaneous discovery that we can share with the wider world.
+The iNMiGRATiON series began in 2015 as a vehicle for bringing together a diverse range of artists and audience to experience and appreciate the power of improvised performance – poets, musicians, performance artists, visual artists, theatre artists, etc.

 The name and concept behind iNMiGRATiON comes from nature – birds migrating on different flight paths and journeys, pausing together in a particular place, on the branches of the same tree, sharing space, to sing their songs together for a brief time, creating moments of spontaneous collaboration before they fly off on their own paths again.
 Some birds sing, some just listen.